 Troubleshooting and Solution

 The owner had to install a new gasket.
-Also, he cleaned the internal of the boat, so it restored the original boat performance.
+He also cleaned the boat’s internals, which restored its original performance.
 Moreover, he confirmed that the cleaning reduced shaft vibrations as well.

 Checklist for Low RPM Troubleshooting